cyberbotics/webots/projects/robots/husarion/rosbot_xl/protos/docs/rosbotxl.md

-The ROSbot XL by [Husarion](https://husarion.com/) is a universal, ROS2-native autonomous mobile robot platform dedicated for R&D, rapid prototyping and custom robot development for indoor use cases.
+The ROSbot XL by [Husarion](https://husarion.com/) is a universal, ROS2-native autonomous mobile robot platform dedicated to R&D, rapid prototyping and custom robot development for indoor use cases.
 It is equipped with a LIDAR and an IMU.

 More information on specifications is available at the following link: [ROSbot XL - Specifications](https://husarion.com/manuals/rosbot-xl/#specification).